-- The grant will pay for 35% of the purchase price for these vehicles, up to a maximum of £3,000 for cars priced below £35,000.
+- The grant will pay for 35% of the purchase price, up to a maximum of £2,500 for cars priced below £35,000.
 Cars must be able to travel at least 70 miles with zero emissions

-- For vans, the maximum available is £3,000 for a small van and £6,000 for a large van, with eligibility criteria of 75g/km CO2 or less and ability to travel at least 10 miles without any emissions at all
+- For vans, the maximum available is £3,000 for a small van and £6,000 for a large van, with eligibility criteria of less than 50g/km CO2 and ability to travel at least 60 miles without any emissions at all

 - For the first 250 truck orders placed, the grant covers 20% of the purchase price, up to a maximum of £16,000.
 This is limited to 10 per customer.
 After the order limit is reached, a maximum grant of £6,000 will apply.
 These vehicles must have CO2 emissions at least 50% less than the equivalent conventional Euro 6 vehicle that can carry the same capacity.
-They must also be able to travel at least 10 miles without any emissions at all
+They must also be able to travel at least 60 miles without any emissions at all

 Vehicle category types